The Declutter Factor

 Great containers are only half the battle.
-Linda Chu of Vancouver’s Out of Chaos offers a series of tips in the Fall issue of Western Living Condo Magazine.
+Linda Chu of Vancouver’s Out of Chaos offers these tips.

 Divide and Conquer